The Crossover Story....Almost There!

 On September 4, 2015 Crossover closed on the property at 1120 E. Rendon Crowley Road in south Fort Worth, Texas.
 A large 12,000 square foot building will house the main shop, classrooms, offices, recreation room and showroom.
 A smaller 3,000 square foot building will be used for storing some project cars and for future expansion.
 A third 400 square foot building will be used for equipment storage.
 Dr. Hey had also donated to Crossover a large warehouse where we stored all our classic cars.

 1. Increased monthly support.
-Currently, only 20% of our monthly expenses is funded by faithful donors, so our funds are slowly depleting.
-We are trusting God to lead more donors our way.
+Currently, only 20% of our monthly expenses is covered by faithful donors, so our funds are quickly depleting.
+We are trusting God to lead more donors our way so we can remain debt-free.

 2. Final electrical work by volunteer, licensed electricians.